forrestdavis/ExperimentNorming/README.md

-This will look for a stimuli file called multi_sent.xlsx that will have a header and that is specified to have the sentences in column one and two processed as a discourse unit and output the stimuli RNN LM measures in an excel file in results called normed_multi_sent.xlsx.
+This will look for a stimuli file called multi_sent.xlsx that will have a header and that is specified to have the sentences in column one and two processed as a discourse unit and output the stimuli RNN LM measures by word in an excel file in results called normed_multi_sent.xlsx.

 To recreate the frequency count information in vocab_info, you need